Table of Contents

 - Establish healthy boundaries that are neither too rigid nor too porous, so you can learn to be close without being enmeshed.

-- Learn to respect differences, and build a functioning relationship where you support each other.
+- Learn to respect differences and build a functioning relationship where you support each other.

 Nourishing the New Sibling Relationship

-Once you have gone through the process of honest conversations, shadow work and potentially sibling therapy, you may not want to spend the rest of your life dwelling in past hurts and trauma from the toxic relationship that is now in the past.
-If they have changed, you can make effort to see them as the person they are today, rather than who they once were.
+Once you have gone through the process of honest conversations, shadow work, and potentially sibling therapy, you may not want to spend the rest of your life dwelling in past hurts and trauma from the toxic relationship that is now in the past.
+If they have changed, you can make an effort to see them as the person they are today rather than who they once were.
 If your sibling is willing, you can join forces to work on strengthening a healthy and supportive sibling relationship that you can both benefit from today.

-Here are some pointers to nourishing a healthy adult sibling relationship:
+Here are some pointers to nourishing a healthy adult-sibling relationship: